cstrutton/prodmon/Readme.md

 # Plug in the PLC network and run
-connmanctl> services # prints out the name of the networks connmanctl> config ethernet_<mac-address>_cable --ipv4 manual 192.168.1.254 255.255.255.0 connmanctl> exit
+connmanctl> services # prints out the name of the networks connmanctl> config ethernet_<mac-address>_cable --ipv4 manual 192.168.1.254 255.255.255.0
+# network connection will drop after above line is run.
+connmanctl> exit
 ```